ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 ### Behavior based on zero counts

-Depending on whether zero quantities are present in the **Counts** panel of the reconciliation document, the function behaves in one of two ways:
+Depending on whether zero quantities are present in the **Counts** panel, the function behaves in one of two ways:

 1. **There's at least one** counted zero quantity of a product as well as other quantities different from zero.